ryan-mcclue/ryan-mcclue/src/emb-knowledge.md

 TODO: understand table based state machine

 ## Motion
+A MEMS IMU sensor giving 9DOF, should be pre-calibrated and hopefully digital to avoid analog noise:
+* accelerometer (90% of time tell us which way is down, i.e. what side are you facing)
+* gyroscope (how fast is something turning/rotating, i.e. gesture detection)
+* magnemoter (gives x and y on Earth, i.e. where pointing)

+A Kalmann filter (combines measurements as recursive bayesian) is used as common for noise such as vibrations to make these sensors imprecise
+Kalman has different implementations for different vehicles, e.g. car, boat, spaceship

+x, y, z Euler angles around axis are roll (literal rolling), pitch (up hill) and yaw (turning)

+Quaternion if 4D-space math (with 4th dimension not time being time) Used to remove discontinuities, e.g. 359-0 boundary

+Like cryptography, use well established boffin libraries

+## Peripherals
+TODO: Have excel spreadsheet with these calculations

+Circular buffer size deal with tangibles, e.g. seconds, temperature values, etc.
+(16MB / (((1.8 * 1.1crc-timestamp-overhead) * 0.5compression)) / 1000)) = 16161 seconds of ADC data

+Does board have enough RAM + Flash (internal and external) + CPU power?
+(12bits * 512Hz * 2channels) * 1.2protocol-overhead = 1.8kBps
+looking at UART baud rates, we see that it satisfies (no need for USB)

 ## Error Handling
+Have all codepaths be able to operate on 0/nil input (no needless validation)

+If needing to inquire about warnings, return in addition to result.

+Error is when cannot possibly continue.
+Aim for early into callstack:
+1. Go to failsafe, i.e. rollback state to known good condition (retry, reboot, wait)
+2. Crash and wait for reboot

+Log warnings and errors:
+ - dev: capture state of the device (heap, stacks, registers, firmware version, the works) and breakpoint
+ - release: error code (everything if error)

+Now, as scaling to 1million devices; will encounter 1 in a million problems

 ## DMA
-A certain configuration of peripheral data-register <-> DMA2->channel 0->stream 1 will be set by MCU
+A certain configuration of peripheral data-register <-> DMA2->channel 0->stream 1 will be set by MCU The system bus (could be cortex-m AHB) that connects each can only be used at one time.
+So, DMA arbitration occurs on channels.

+In general DMA copies data from place to place
+CPU analyses data
+CPU should be used to analyse data

 ## Battery
 To ensure within ADC limits, attach a voltage divider.
 Having 2 resistors will give slightly more current to prevent slower sampling times.